Katotodan/midNight-skill-checker-contract/README.md

 ## License

-This project is released under the MIT License.
-See the `LICENSE` file if present.
+This project is distributed under the MIT License.

 ---
 This project is part of the midnight hackathon, the UI will also be added soon.